SkyAjax/Brain-Games/README.md

 Brain even: Challenge you to define if a given number even or not.
 Brain prime: Challenge you to define if a given number prime or not.
 Brain gcd: Challenge you to find the greatest common divisor of two numbers.
-Brain calculator: Challenge you to calculate random mathemathic expressions.
+Brain calculator: Challenge you to calculate random mathematic expressions.
 Brain progression: Challenge you to find missing numbers in a progression row.

 ## How to install: